 Instructions

-- Prepare the Crust: Preheat oven to 325°F. Line the bottom of a 9-inch springform pan with parchment paper and grease the sides.
-In a small bowl, mix vanilla wafer crumbs, melted butter, and brown sugar until combined.
-Press this mixture into the bottom and up the sides of the pan.
-Bake for 10 minutes and then cool.
-Cover outside of pan with aluminum foil to prevent water ingress during water bath baking.
-Lower oven temperature to 300°F.
+- Prepare the Crust: Preheat the oven to 325°F. Line the bottom of a 9-inch springform pan with parchment paper and grease the sides.
+Mix vanilla wafer crumbs, melted butter, and brown sugar until combined.
+Press this mixture firmly into the bottom and up the sides of the pan.
+Bake for 10 minutes, then cool.
+Wrap the outside with foil to prevent water from the water bath seeping in.
+Reduce oven temperature to 300°F and set aside.

-- Make the Cheesecake Filling: In a stand mixer bowl, blend cream cheese, brown sugar, flour, and cinnamon on low speed until smooth and well combined.
-Scrape the bowl sides, then add sour cream, heavy whipping cream, applesauce, and caramel sauce, mixing until combined.
-Add eggs one at a time, mixing slowly after each addition, scraping bowl sides as needed.
-Pour the filling evenly into the crust.
+- Mix the Cheesecake Filling: In a stand mixer bowl, beat cream cheese, brown sugar, flour, and cinnamon on low speed until smooth and well combined, avoiding excess air.
+Scrape down the bowl, add sour cream, heavy cream, applesauce, and caramel sauce, mixing until smooth.
+Add eggs one at a time, mixing slowly after each addition.
+Scrape the sides as needed to ensure thorough mixing.
+Pour the filling into the prepared crust.

 - Prepare Cinnamon Apples: In a large saucepan, combine chopped apples, brown sugar, lemon juice, cinnamon, and butter.
-Cook over medium heat, stirring occasionally until apples are tender, about 10-15 minutes.
+Cook over medium heat until apples are tender, about 10-15 minutes.

 - Assemble and Serve: Spread additional caramel sauce over the top of the chilled cheesecake.
-Spoon the cinnamon apples in the center of the cheesecake and drizzle more caramel sauce down the sides if desired.
+Spoon the cooked cinnamon apples onto the center of the cheesecake and drizzle more caramel sauce down the sides if desired.
 Refrigerate until ready to serve.
-Best eaten within 2-3 days, lasts up to 4-5 days.
+Best enjoyed within 2-3 days.

 Notes

-- Storage (Fridge): Keep the cheesecake supported on the springform pan bottom.
-Cover loosely with plastic wrap or store in an airtight container.
-Use toothpicks to prevent wrap from sticking to apples.
-Best within 2-3 days, good up to 5 days.
+- Storage – Refrigerator: Keep the cheesecake in the springform pan base for support to prevent slipping.
+Loosely cover with plastic wrap or use an airtight container.
+Insert toothpicks in the top to prevent plastic wrap from sticking to the apples.
+Ideal to consume within 2-3 days, but good for up to 5 days.

-- Storage (Freezer): Freeze whole or sliced.
-Wrap tightly in plastic wrap followed by foil to prevent freezer burn and odors.
-For slices, freeze on parchment-lined pan before wrapping for easy storage.
+- Storage – Freezer: Freeze the entire cheesecake or slice it first.
+Wrap tightly in plastic wrap then foil to avoid freezer burn and odors.
+For slices, freeze individually on a parchment-lined tray before wrapping and storing.

 Nutrition